Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/Chapter3/README.md

 #### Step 4.
 Modify app-config.json

 1. Open the `TodoListSPA\src\app\app-config.json` file
-1. Find the key `redirectUri` and replace the existing value with the **redirect uri** that you've just registered in the previous step.
+1. Find the key `todoListApi.redirectUri` and replace the existing value with the **redirect uri** that you've just registered in the previous step.
-1. Find the key `resourceScope` and replace the existing value with the **redirect uri** that you've just obtained in deploying TodoListAPI (e.g. my-web-api.azurewebsites.net)
+1. Find the key `todoListApi.resourceScope` and replace the existing value with the **redirect uri** that you've just obtained in deploying TodoListAPI (e.g. my-web-api.azurewebsites.net)
-1. Rebuild and redeploy your files:
+1. Re-build and re-deploy your files:

 ```console
 ng build --prod